 What do you need to run a workflow in a Terra workspace?

-To run a workflow (pipeline) in a Terra workspace requires the following:
+Running a workflow (pipeline) in a Terra workspace requires the following:

 "Can compute" access to the workspace

-You need permission to do any operations that have a Google Cloud cost (i.e., run workflows) in a workspace.
+You need permission to do any operations that have a Google Cloud cost (e.g., run workflows) in a workspace.
 You can do this if someone shares a workspace with you as "can-compute writer."
 If you create or copy a workspace using your own Billing project, you are the owner, by default, and can run workflows.

 One or more workflows (WDLs)